revo23/RecordedFuture-and-Yara-Rules/README.md

 3. Generate YARA rule
 4. Generate Sigma rule
 5. Convert YARA rule for Splunk use
-6. Search using rule onto sample log dataset in Splunk
+6. Apply rule onto sample log dataset in Splunk

 **Situation**
 Treat actors can easily change a file (hash values) or infrastructure (IPs, domains) to evade detection, making threat hunting harder.
 There are various threat hunting techniques such as using hypothesis-driven threat hunting, CTI integration, AI/ML, graph-based threat hunting and adversary emulation.